Occupational Therapy Assistant

 Vision:

-To maintain distinction as a nationally top-ranked occupational therapy assistant academic program.
+To maintain distinction as a leader in occupational therapy assistant programs exemplified by innovation and excellence in education and practice.

 Located in Fort Sam Houston, TX, this program is the sole Department of Defense sponsored OTA school for eligible enlisted Army, Army Reserve, and Navy students.